ryanpaynt/budget-tracker/README.md

    ```
 3. Create a MongoDB database
 5. If running on a server or hosting platform add the MONGODB_URI with connection string to the environment variables
-6. If needed seed the MongoDB database by running `npm run seed`

 ## Usage
 1. Run `npm start` to start the application
-2. **Continue Workout** is to continue the last workout
-3. **New Workout** to create a new workout.
-4. **Add Your Exercise** allows the user to select their workout
-5. Enter the details of your exercise and click **Complete** to complete the workout or **Add Exercise** continue to add other exercises
-6. Click the **Dashboard** on the top navigation bar to see stats.
+2. Type in an expense
+3. subtract from total
+4. Type in funds
+5. add funds
+6. Go to inspect, click on application, check "offline"

-A demo of the application is available at: https://fitness-tracker-1402.herokuapp.com/
+A demo of the application is available at: https://budget-tracker-1402.herokuapp.com/

 ## Features
-* Add a workout
-* Add a resistance workout
-* Add a cardio workout
+* Add a funds
-* See a snapshot of the last workout
-* See stats with charts and graphs on the overall workouts
+* Minus funds
+* Graph to view trends
+* Offline caching capabilities

 ## License